CloudLabsAI-Azure/Azure-OpenAI-Bot-with-MSTeams/Getting-Started.md

 In this hands-on lab, you will earn how to use the Azure OpenAI service to create an AI powered solution with the latest AI technologies.

+## Objective

+Learn to leverage an OpenAI model to extract data and create embeddings, deploy it with Flask locally and on Azure App Service, and integrate the chatbot with Azure Bot Service and Azure Logic Apps for end-to-end automation and communication.

+1. **Leveraging an OpenAI model to create extract data and create embeddings:** Use an OpenAI model to extract data and create embeddings for advanced data processing and retrieval.
+Participants will learn to extract data and create embeddings using an OpenAI model for advanced data analysis.

+1. **Deploying the model using Flask framework locally and on Azure App Service:** Deploy the model locally with Flask and on Azure App Service for scalable web access.
+Participants will achieve the deployment of the OpenAI model both locally with Flask and on Azure App Service for scalable web-based access.

+1. **Deploying the chatbot on Azure Bot Service and Azure App Service and Setting up Email Automation Workflow on Azure Logic:** Deploy the chatbot on Azure Bot Service and Azure App Service, and set up an email automation workflow using Azure Logic Apps for seamless communication.
+Participants will successfully deploy a chatbot on Azure Bot Service and Azure App Service, and set up an email automation workflow using Azure Logic Apps for integrated communication and automation.

 ## Architecture Diagram

 ![](Images/diagram.png)